DeepMotion/Animate-3D-REST-API/README.md

 Response JSON object:
 [
 {
-“Id: Unique model id that can be passed to videoprocess API “name”: name of the model
+“Id: Unique model id that can be passed to video process API “name”: name of the model
 “thumb”: url of the thumbnail if exist
-“rigId”: rigTemplate id with which this model isassociated with “ctime”: creation timestamp
+“rigId”: rigTemplate id with which this model is associated with “ctime”: creation timestamp
 “mtime”: modification timestamp
 }